Complying with our open access policy

 Manuscripts deposited with PMC (and Europe PMC) may be made freely available to the public, via the internet, within six months of the official date of final publication in the journal.

 - Reconsider where to publish.
-This is unlikely as research we’ve done shows that over 95 per cent of journals in which Wellcome-funded authors publish offer open access options.
+This is unlikely as research we’ve done shows that over 95% of journals in which Wellcome-funded authors publish offer open access options.

 When self-archiving in Europe PMC, no APC is payable to the publisher.